Hello -I’m Rick!

-I’m a self-taught photographer by trade, a filmmaker by experience, and someone who’s spent a long time figuring out what it actually means to not just be a fulfilled creative, but also how to keep going when it gets hard.
+I’m a self-taught photographer and filmmaker, and someone who’s spent most of my life figuring out what it actually means to not just be a fulfilled creative, but also how to keep going when it gets hard.

-Today, I run a YouTube channel with an audience of photographers and creatives from all over the world.
-I work with brands whose kit fits into my workflow.
-I take photos and make films that reflect how I see the world.
-What I make is real world me, the highs and the lows.
-I don’t hide behind some curated influence BS version of ‘life’.
+Today, I have a YouTube channel with an audience of photographers and creatives from all over the world.
+I work with brands whose products fit with my work.
+I take photos and make films that reflect how I see and experience the world.
+What I make is ‘real world me’, both the highs and the lows.
+I’m not one to pretend or hide behind some curated influencer BS version of ‘life’.

 I also mentor other creatives, 1 on 1 and in groups.
-People who feel stuck, overwhelmed, burnt out, or merely just frustrated that their creative life (or even their wider life) doesn’t look the way they hoped it would by now.
+People who like I did feel stuck, overwhelmed, burnt out, or merely just frustrated that their creative life (or even their wider life) doesn’t look the way they hoped it would by now.

 The bit most people don’t see